 Where supply is to be given to a large establishment like hotels, offices, hospitals the system of three phase four wire supply is adopted.
 It consists of three phase wires and a neutral.

-Neutral Wire Function in 3 Phase 4 Wire System
+Neutral Current in 3 Phase 4 Wire System

 The function of neutral wire in 3 phase 4 wire system is to serve as a return wire for general domestic supply system.
 The neutral is paired to each of the single phase load.
 The potential of the neutral point can be very well understood from the following Figure.